KimJorgensen/KungFuFlash/README.md

 This makes it extremely flexible, allowing different cartridge types to be supported at a relative low cost.

 However, it can be challenging to get the C64 bus timing correct in software and in some places the timing is very close to the limit.
-Even though Kung Fu Flash has been tested on different models of the Commodore 64, there is a chance that it doesn't work correctly on your specific model.
+Even though Kung Fu Flash has been tested on different models of the Commodore 64, there is a chance that it doesn't work correctly on your specific model, or requires [phi2 offset adjustment](firmware/README.md#diagnostic).
 Use it at your own risk!

-Kung Fu Flash will work with the PAL version of the Commodore 64 or Commodore 128.
-Support for the NTSC version is still considered experimental.
+Kung Fu Flash will work with the PAL and NTSC version of the Commodore 64 or Commodore 128.

 Disk drive emulation is using kernal vectors and will not work with fast loaders or software that uses direct hardware access which a lot of games does.
 Currently REL files are not supported and only a subset of the Commodore DOS commands are supported.

 ## Thanks
 Kung Fu Flash was based on or uses other open source projects: